 However, Monterey County now "interprets" current code to prohibit STRs in the coastal zone.
 Unfortunately in 2016 the court ruled in favor of the County's interpretation in the Lewis vs. Monterey County case.
-That case decision is now being appealed.
-Furthermore, the Coastal Commission has written Monterey County stating that the Commission believes STRs are allowed in the coastal zone.
+Nevertheless, the Coastal Commission has written Monterey County stating that the Commission believes STRs are allowed in the coastal zone.
 This difference in opinion may only get resolved when a new STR ordinance is enacted.

 - Claim: STRs are a “commercial” use hence not permitted in a residential area.